wutmeownow/salesman/README.md

 Files in this directory:

-* datareader.cpp : example code to read in the data files
+* datareader.cpp : example code to read in the data files (use Makefile)
 * datareader.py  : example code to read in the data files
 * cities23.dat : list of coordinates for 23 cities in North America
 * cities150.dat : 150 cities in North America